TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 |Loyalty| It is anticipated that loyalty management software may be avaliable; otherwise this feature is deemed lower priority for future development |

-The following diagram summarises the subdomains identified for our problem space.
+The following diagram summarises the subdomains identified for our problem space, and their dependencies.

 ![problem-space-cat.svg](problem-space-cat.svg)

 ## 2. Solution Space
-A Solution Space provides a model for realizing the needs of the requirements given in the Problem Space, for example by defining appropriate **Bounded Contexts** for each subdomain to implement.
+A Solution Space provides a model for realizing the needs of the requirements given in the Problem Space, for example by defining appropriate **Bounded Contexts** (BC's) for each subdomain to implement.
 Each bounded context is also provided with its own Ubiquitous
  Language; much of which should have been defined during analysis of the Problem Space for the belonging subdomains.
 In this way each bounded context is kept _cohesive_ to a specific functional area.

- The Solution Space also uses Context Mapping with Integration Patterns to define collaboration relationships between bounded contexts.
+ The Solution Space also uses Context Mapping with Integration Patterns to define collaboration relationships between the bounded contexts.
  Decoupled collaboration between bounded contexts is promoted, to reduce the requirement for development teams to have detailed knowledge of other teams' implementations.
-Context Mapping and its advantatges are described next.

- Integration patterns are described next.

 ### Context Mapping